 The moral and legal case for effective workplace health, safety and wellbeing in NHS organisations has been well made over a number of years.
-From the removal of all crown immunity in 1990, National Audit Office reports in the late 1990s to the Boorman Review of 2009, it is that NHS staff have a right to work within a healthy and safe workplace and an environment in which the employer has taken all practical steps to ensure the workplace is free from verbal or physical violence from patients, the public or staff.
+This is recognised within the NHS Constitution, which states that staff have a right to work within a healthy and safe workplace and an environment in which the employer has taken all practical steps to ensure the workplace is free from verbal or physical violence from patients, the public or staff.

-There is also strong evidence linking patient safety, patient experiences and the quality of care with the safety, health, and wellbeing of the workforce.
-It makes sense that if you have a safe environment for staff and a positive safety culture it will impact positively on patient outcomes.
+There is also strong evidence linking patient safety, patient experiences and the quality of care with the safety, health and wellbeing of the workforce.
+The Boorman review into the health and wellbeing of the NHS workforce clearly illustrates this link.